 Federal Student Loans do not require a credit score check.
-However, it is mandatory that you meet the eligibility criteria in order to get a Federal Student Loan.
-Getting a Federal Student Aid for paying your college tuition must be your number of priority, be with a good credit score or a bad credit score as they do not require a credit history and come with a number of benefits such as Income-Driven Repayment Plans or the loans forgiveness.
-Best Federal Loans are the Direct Subsidized loans, where the government pays the interest while you are enrolled in your college.
+However, you must meet the eligibility criteria to get a Federal Student Loan.
+Getting a Federal Student Aid for paying your college tuition must be your number of priority, be with a good credit score or a bad credit score as they do not require a credit history and come with several benefits such as Income-Driven Repayment Plans or the loans forgiveness.
+Best Federal Loans are Direct Subsidized Loans, where the government pays the interest while you are enrolled in your college.
 Though Unsubsidized Direct Loans have a lower interest rate comparatively, the interest accumulates during your years of study in college.

 But, in most cases, Federal Student Loans alone do not fill the complete required amount and sometimes they do not amount to even a quarter of the total cost for college.
 In such conditions, it is important to look out for other options.
 They include Private Student Loans, personal loans, etc.